0x1eef/ryo.rb/README.md

 Ryo can be suitable for establishing relationships between objects, for acting as a drop-in OpenStruct replacement, and for a number of other scenarios where prototype-based inheritance can be useful.
 JavaScript's implementation of prototype-based inheritance was a source of inspiration and served as a reference point for Ryo's implementation.

-## Examples

-### Introduction

-The examples provide a high-level overview, and cover a lot - but not everything. <br>
 The  [API documentation](https://0x1eef.github.io/x/ryo.rb) is available as a complete reference.
+Ryo is distributed as a RubyGem through its git repositories.
+See [INSTALL](#install) for details.

 ### Prototypes